isomerpages/nparks-gardening/_grow-and-share-initiative/Grow and Share Initiative.md

 	<h4><a target="_blank" class="button-primary" href="https://go.gov.sg/cibgrowandshareregistration">Register now!</a></h4><br>
 	     <ul style="margin-left: 20px;"><ol style="list-style-type: lower-alpha;">
 				<li>Spread the word</li>
 If your event is open to the public, we would love to help you reach more people!
-We can feature your event information on our Explore G&amp;S page to boost visibility and encourage community participation.
+We can feature your event information on our <a href="https://go.gov.sg/exploregsevents"> Explore G&amp;S</a> page to boost visibility and encourage community participation.
 				 <li>Receive your G&amp;S starter pack</li>
 To support you in your G&amp;S events, NParks will be giving out a G&amp;S starter pack.
 Please indicate interest for the G&amp;S starter pack through the registration form.
 Once your event details have been confirmed by NParks, the CIB team will reach out with information on how you can collect the G&amp;S starter pack.</ol></ul>
 	<h4><b>Step 2: Conduct your event </b></h4>